-Samples obtained during our field exploration of the noted four (4) borings were transported to our laboratory where they were reviewed by geotechnical engineering personnel.
+Subsurface conditions within the limits of the project were evaluated by drilling twelve (12) exploratory borings at the approximate locations shown on the Boring Location Plan in Appendix A. Samples obtained during our field exploration were transported to our laboratory where they were reviewed by geotechnical engineering personnel.
 Representative samples were selected and tested to determine pertinent engineering properties and characteristics for use in our evaluation of the project site.
-Based on the information developed during our field exploration and laboratory testing, we have determined the stratigraphy of the southern portion of the site is generally as shown on the logs of boring, as shown in Appendix A.
+Based on the information developed during our field exploration and laboratory testing, we have determined the stratigraphy of the site is generally as shown on the logs of boring as shown in Appendix A.